 A web application will be available to access the data of the respective areas of supervisors, and the technicians of the Central Census Unit will be able to control the data transmitted from the field as soon as they are entered in the central database.
-Specific indicators will be developed to assess the quality of the data, with the possibility for the Census Unit to query directly the database for further investigations.
+Specific indicators will be developed to assess the quality of the data and the performance of the enumerators, with the possibility for the Census Unit to query directly the database for further investigations.